Orientation Days 2020

 Dear newly-admitted students, welcome to Wroclaw Medical University.
 Below you can find a guidebook containing infomation about some important dates, persons, terms and rules applicable at WMU.

 Information provided to you during Orientation Days will dispel most of your doubts.
 Participation in the Orientation Days is obligatory.
-Find the date of the meeting scheduled for your major:

 Getting ready to begin the studies